tmetodie/Programming101-Python-2016/week04/01-Dungeons-and-Pythons/README.md

 __Those `health` and `mana` points are the maximum health and mana for the hero!__

-* When a hero reaches 0 `health` he is considered death.
+* When a hero reaches 0 `health` he is considered dead.
 * When a hero reaches 0 `mana`, he cannot cast any spells

 Implement the following methods: